Frequently Asked Questions

 Who does RAMP help?

-We are focused on assisting families from Middle Eastern countries, e.g., Syria, Iraq and Afghanistan, who are now living in refugee camps.
+We are focused on assisting families from Middle Eastern countries, e.g., Syria, Iraq and Afghanistan.

 Where will these families be located in New Jersey?